tterb/Hyde/README.md

 * GitHub Flavored Markdown (GFM)
 * User-friendly formatting via the toolbar
 * Syntax highlighting for Markdown, GFM-compatible HTML, and YAML frontmatter
-* A large collection of popular syntax-themes
+* A collection of 20+ popular syntax-themes
-* :tada: Emoji support :tada:
+* :tada: FontAwesome, Glyphicon, and Emoji support :tada:
 * Full screen mode
   - Write free of all distractions
 * Integrated spell-checking and word count